Emiyalzn/Awesome-Vehicle-Planning/README.md

 # Awesome-Vehicle-Planning
 This repo contains my interested papers related to Autonomous Vehicle Planning.
 It is worth noting that these articles are broadly related to the topic in my opinion: papers not directly study about vehicle motion planning (e.g. pure RL, IL) may also be collected in the list.
-You can also refer to more details of these papers in `notes.md`, which records my summarization for the papers.
+You can also refer to **more details of these papers** in `Notes.md`, which records my summarization for the papers.
 Welcome pull requests for interesting papers!

 ## Planning